Helenous/Microbit_Avoid_Obstacle_Robot/README.md

 [Back To The Top](#Microbit-Robot-powered-by-L9110S)

-# Understand how motor works
+# Understanding How Motors Work

 To control the motors, we need to access the pins of the microbit .
 We do this though Edge connector and the motor driver L9110s.